-- •Feb 8: BERC met for 4+ hours to come to work toward consensus on model, school, roll out - Communication through email, text, phone, newspaper, student mail about parent information sessions Feb 13-16 - •4 parent information sessions.
+- •Feb 8: BERC met for 4+ hours to come to work toward consensus on model, school, roll out - •Communication through email, text, phone, newspaper, student mail about parent information sessions Feb 13-16 - •4 parent information sessions.
 250-300 total attendees - Online survey - -About 720 English responses - -About 120 Spanish responses - •Feb 22: BERC met for 4+ hours and came to decisions on final model and school for board consideration.
-The roll out plan is still under review.
+The roll out plan is still under review. - March 6: BERC met for 1.5 hours to come to consensus about roll out

-Draft of Final Recommendations
+Final Recommendations